lineality/Online_Voting_Using_One_Time_Pads/README.md

 # Part 2: Practical Secure Online Voting
 ### Goal: practical version of online voting for realistic implementation

+There is a difference between only the step of casting a vote being done online-over-a-network (to get the advantages of votes being cast from anywhere during a longer time-frame), and the entire election being held online, over-a-network.
+There are advantages and disadvantages to an online, decentered, open-source, election-system.
+Advantages:
+- open source
+- audit-able
+- test-able
+- faster
+- cheaper
+- available to oppressed and under-represented groups
+- modular: voting and election do not only happen during governmental elections, that is just one instance of a more general process.

 ####  Some voting locations (or regions) may not have:
 1. printers, ink, and paper
 2. extra air-gapped computers